United Kingdom Tax and Invoice Requirements

 Customer VAT Information

-If needed, you can add your customer’s additional information, such as their VAT number, company name and address, to their customer profile via your online Square Dashboard, Square POS app or Square Invoices app.
+If needed, you can add your customer’s additional information, such as their VAT number, company name and address to their customer profile via your online Square Dashboard, Square Point of Sale app or Square Invoices app.
 Once added, the information will display on any new invoices sent to that customer.

 The invoice PDF your customer can download includes: